The Moroccan Public Procurement Game: Introduction

 To establish these properties for the mixed extension, several authors have developed conditions under which they are inherited from the pure strategy game to its mixed strategy version.
 A remarkable contribution by \cite{Monteiro2007} proves equilibrium existence via the notion of \emph{uniform payoff security}, and a closely related concept, \emph{uniformly diagonal security}, was later introduced by \cite{Prokopovych2014}.
 Although these techniques are often simpler to verify, they can still be too demanding for certain discontinuous games; our public procurement game is one such example.\\

 A particularly useful result for verifying payoff security in mixed-strategy games is provided by \cite{Allison2014}.
-The authors establish a powerful theorem for compact games showing that, if the game satisfies the \emph{disjoint payoff matching} condition, then it is payoff secure.
-This result plays a crucial role in proving the existence of Nash equilibria in our game when the number of players exceeds two.\\
+The authors establish a powerful theorem for compact games showing that, if the game satisfies the \emph{disjoint payoff matching} condition, then it is payoff secure.\\

 Despite their generality and theoretical depth, it is important to note that these results remain essentially non-constructive, as they do not yield explicit procedures for computing Nash equilibrium strategies.\\